 Given that visuals are pretty, umm, essential on Pinterest, it should be pretty simple to understand how stock photos can fit into your Pinterest marketing strategy.
 The photo shown as the featured image on the pinboard below is from our business-themed stock photo collection.

 According to HubSpot's Science of Email Marketing report, two-thirds of survey respondents prefer emails that contain mostly images.
 While we don't recommend cluttering your email campaigns with photos, images can certainly help entice readers to click, improving email clickthrough rates.
-Here's an example of how one of our free stock photos (from our general collection) can be used to enhance an email:
+Here's an example of how one of our free stock photos (from our 75 assorted photos collection) can be used to enhance an email:

 Just be sure you're optimizing your emails for recipients who may have images disabled in their email clients.
 Add descriptive alt text for each image so people with images disabled will still get the gist of your image and click through on your email.